tabulify/tabulify/web-document/README.md

 ## About

-This module is all about the manipulation of web document file
+This module is all about the manipulation of web document file (HTML)

 TODO: Move in the type module with json and yaml ?